-Yes, they have to present a poster in year 1 (unless there is a good reason why it is not possible for them to do so and approval has been given by the Head of the Graduate School).
-Note that in addition to the poster presentation, they have to submit an abstract and an impact statement (as part of the Impact Competition).
-In their final year of study they have to give a short talk summarising their project, its findings and resulting impact/practical application(s).
+Yes, they have to present a graphical abstract in year 1 (unless there is a good reason why it is not possible for them to do so and approval has been given by the Head of the Graduate School).
+Note that in addition to the graphical abstract, they have to submit an impact statement (as part of the Impact Competition).
+In their second year they have to submit a poster and an abstract.
+In their final year of study they have to give a short talk summarising their project, its findings and resulting impact/practical application(s), along with a presentation abstract.